himanshu070/Just-Notes/README.md

 # Just-Notes
-This is a notes taking web app
+This is a notes taking web app made using - HTML, CSS, JS